Why Do Teeth Need to Be Extracted?

 How to Reduce Bleeding After Tooth Extraction

 Following the extraction, we will ask you to bite down on a gauze pad for about 30 to 45 minutes to help speed up the healing process.
 You may want to take it easy for about a day, as remaining relaxed can lower blood pressure and reduce bleeding.
 Ice packs and over-the-counter pain medication can help minimize swelling and any discomfort.

 To aid the healing process, we encourage you to drink lots of fluids and eat soft foods while your gums recover.
 You should also avoid alcoholic beverages, tobacco products, and spicy food during this period.
 In a few days, or whenever you feel comfortable, you may begin eating normally again.
 After meals, carefully rinse the extraction site so no food particles remain.
 About 24 hours after the extraction, you can brush and floss as usual to help your mouth stay clean and fresh.

-Though complications are rare, if you experience heavy bleeding, severe pain, or continued swelling after several days, or if you have an adverse reaction to medicine, call us immediately.
+Though complications with tooth extractions are rare, if you experience heavy bleeding, severe pain, or continued swelling after several days, or if you have an adverse reaction to medicine, call us immediately.